hydr-ai-lab/nautilus/README.md

 In the current release of nautilus there are three main functional uses for this package:

-1. calculate the hydrostatics of the submerged volume of the hull given the draft;
+1. Calculate the hydrostatics of the wetted hull given the draft;
-2. calculate the hydrostatics of a hull section given the draft;
+2. Calculate the hydrostatics of the waterplane section given the draft;
-3. write the wetted part of the hull to an STL file.
+3. Write the wetted part of the hull to an STL file.

 These functions are implemented into the `Hydrostatic`, `Section`, and `Cut` methods of the `SuperficieN` class respectively.
 Additionally, there is a *fast* implementation of both methods to calculate the hydrostatics called `HydrostaticFast` and `SectionFast` which leverage an algorithm to accelerate the calculation.
 The *fast* algorithm adopts an internal tree structure on which all the surface polygons are stored, therefore, speeding up the searching algorithm to identify if a polygon is above or below the free-surface plane.